mongodb/docs-realm/source/includes/api-details/kotlin/install/install-requirements-description.rst

   `Kotlin Multiplatform documentation
   <https://kotlinlang.org/docs/mobile/create-first-app.html>`__.

-For more details on setting up your KMP environment, refer to the `official Kotlin Kotlin Multiplatform for mobile
+For more details on setting up your KMP environment, refer to the `official Kotlin Multiplatform for mobile
 <https://kotlinlang.org/docs/multiplatform-mobile-setup.html>`__ documentation.
 To verify your
 environment setup, follow Kotlin's `guide to checking your